Bhaskers-Blu-Org2/WorkshopPLUS-Modernizing-Applications-with-Containers-and-Orchestrators/README.md

-# WorkshopPLUS - Developing Applications with Containers
+# WorkshopPLUS - Modernizing Applications with Containers and Orchestrators
-Developing Applications with Containers is a four-day immersive course with blend of instructor led training sessions followed by a Proof of Concept (PoC).
+Developing Applications with Containers is a three-day immersive course with blend of instructor led training sessions followed by labs.
 This workshop takes the hands-on approach to cover designing, developing and deploying applications using containers targeting Linux and Windows platform.
-The workshop closes with a PoC presenting a real world “Lift and Shift” scenario for containerization of legacy applications.

 ## Target Audience